How to Manage Inventory Using Accounting Software

 Reorder Levels and Stock Alerts

-Managing Inventory with GST Compliance
+How Inventory Management Supports GST Compliance

 Inventory and GST are connected because GST invoices depend on item details like HSN, tax rates, and taxable values.
 If item setup is wrong, your invoice and GST reports will be wrong.